DataSQRL/flink-sql-runner/README.md

 > [!WARNING]
 > The runner expects either a Flink SQL script or a compiled plan - not both.
+>
-> The `--mode` argument, even if it is explicitly set, will be ignored if the Flink YAML configuration set via `--config-dir` contains `execution.runtime-mode`.
+> The `--mode` argument - even if it is explicitly set - will be ignored if the Flink YAML configuration set via `--config-dir` contains `execution.runtime-mode`.

 We strongly recommend to run compiled plans for production Flink SQL applications since they support lifecycle management of applications, are stable across Flink versions, and provide more control over